alieninvasionio/MS3/README.md

 <h3>Read Me - MS3 Application</h3>
-This document discusses how to use this application to fetch and parse data from an Excel sheet, and then log it into a database or csv file based on the data classification.
+<p>This application was designed to consume a CSV file, parse the data, and insert valid records into a SQLite database.</p>
 <h4>1.
 Using the application:</h4>
 <p>To execute this code successfully, you need to do the following:</p>
 <p>a)	Install the following Python Libraries (if you don’t have them already):</p>